 - Are violent to yourself or others.

-- Can’t share living spaces with other women and their children.
+- Can’t share living spaces with other survivors and their children.

 If the Partners for Peace shelter isn’t right for you, we’ll work with you to find a different shelter or another safe place to be while you figure out the best plan for you.
 That could mean staying in your home with legal or economic assistance or relocating to be closer to friends or family.
 We care what happens to you, and we’ll help you think about options you might not have considered or thought possible.